sigma67/ytmusicapi/docs/source/setup.rst

 - Open a new tab
 - Open the developer tools (Ctrl-Shift-I) and select the "Network" tab
 - Go to https://music.youtube.com and ensure you are logged in
 - Find an authenticated POST request.
-The simplest way is to filter by ``/browse`` using the search bar
+The simplest way is to filter by ``/browse`` using the search bar of the developer tools.
+  If you don't see the request, try scrolling down a bit or clicking on the library button in the top bar.

 .. raw:: html